GreyPaperclip/cffa/Tutorials/RaspberryPI_deployment.md

     }
     ```

 36. There is no need to build containers for nginx and MongoDB as the defaults can be used as downloaded.
-However CFFA container must be built first
+The CFFA container must be built before docker-compose is used to orchestrate deployment.

     ### Build CFFA container ###